etorr6642/WEB102Project2/README.md

-# Web Development Project 2 - The Ultimate Pokemon Trainer
+# Web Development Project 2 - The Ultimate Pokemon Trainer - Kanto Region

 Submitted by: **Edward Torres**

 This web app: **This web app tests the user's knowledge on Pokemon in the Kanto Region**

-Time spent: **6** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features